 - Added clear examples of these cultural trends in organizations, using this document

-- Translated it (the French version is coming soon!)
+- Translated it (the French version is available also!)

 One of the best ways we have found is to use the document in smaller chunks.
 You can choose a couple of sections at random or based on observations of the organizational culture.
 Talk together about how the characteristics listed apply to your organization and ask: